F1 team-mate 2025 head-to-head: Qualifying, Race, Sprint latest scores, results from Formula 1 season

 Check back here after each race weekend in the season for the latest scores to see which driver at each team is ahead in the qualifying, race and championship points head-to-heads…

-Statistics correct up to and including the Saudi Arabian Grand Prix on April 20.
+Statistics correct up to and including the Miami Grand Prix on May 4.

 - F1 2025 schedule | F1 championship standings